-Wyoming is 3rd in the country for most reliable power, as ranked by Eaton in their annual Blackout Tracker report.
-The state reported only 12 outages in 2014, with a total of just 376 minutes without power.
+Wyoming is one of the most reliable power grids in the country, as ranked by Eaton in their annual Blackout Tracker report.
+The state reported only 16 outages in 2016, averaging just 29 minutes.

 The average cost of an outage can be over $100,000 per hour and most data centers are located in states with high risk of disaster including California (14% of all data centers), New York (8%), or Florida (5%).

 Cheyenne and Wyoming, on the other hand, are virtually free from the threat of disaster, as the below maps demonstrate.
 Zero hurricane risk, low earthquake and tornado risk, and only one flood in the past few decades: all reasons to colocate in Cheyenne.